 Model Parameter Species

 P. bellotti G. decadactylus

 MLZ F/M 3.56 3.26

 SL50 18.75 16.8

-Figure 13.
-Change in relative mortality (solid lines) as length at first capture (Lc) is varied for G. decadactylus and P. Bellotti.
+Figure 12.
+The change in relative mortality (solid lines) as length at first capture (Lc) varied between G. decadactylus and P. Bellotti.
 The vertical dotted lines are aligned with the estimate of Lc used in the model.